-(3) The right to privacy of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
-One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the school as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the School Board; a person or company with whom the school has outsourced services or functions it would otherwise use its own employees to perform (such as an attorney, auditor, educational curriculum vendors or app developers including online or digital educational programs, medical consultant, or therapist); a parent or student serving on an official committee, such as a disciplinary or grievance committee; or a parent, student, or other volunteer assisting another school official in performing his or her tasks.
-Vendors and app developers of educational programs and programs utilized in the process of education include (but are not limited to) curricular programs such as MyMath, Discovery Education, Wonders, Apple, Google, Microsoft, Seesaw, PowerSchool, Zoom, and many others that are deemed necessary or advantageous for education and learning.
+A school official is a person employed by the school as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the School Board; a person or company with whom the school has outsourced services or functions it would otherwise use its own employees to perform (such as an attorney, auditor, educational curriculum vendors or app developers including online or digital educational programs, medical consultant, or therapist); a parent or student serving on an official committee, such as a disciplinary or grievance committee; or a parent, student, or other volunteer assisting another school official in performing his or her tasks; vendors and app developers of educational programs and programs utilized in the process of education include (but are not limited to) curricular programs such as MyMath, Discovery Education, Adobe, Canva, Wonders, Apple, Google, Microsoft, Seesaw, PowerSchool, Zoom, and many others that are deemed necessary or advantageous for education and learning which may or may not include Artificial Intelligence.

-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfil his or her professional responsibility.
 Upon request, the school discloses education records without consent to officials of another school district in which a student seeks or intends to enroll, or is already enrolled if the disclosure is for purposes of the student's enrollment or transfer.